grayresearch/CX/CHARTER.md

 culminating in the
-[Draft Proposed RISC-V Composable Custom Extensions Specification](spec/spec.pdf) [(PDF)](https://raw.githubusercontent.com/grayresearch/CX/main/spec/spec.pdf), which we propose as a basis / starting point for the TGs work.

-In 2023, the SIG has rebooted, moved to RISC-V International's Tech HC, and now proposes to undertake the CX-ISA, CX-SW, and CX-HW task groups.
+[Draft Proposed RISC-V Composable Custom Extensions Specification](spec/spec.pdf) [(PDF)](https://raw.githubusercontent.com/grayresearch/CX/main/spec/spec.pdf), proposed as a basis / starting point for the TGs work.
+In 2023, the SIG moved to RISC-V International's Tech HC, and now proposes to undertake the CX-ISA, CX-SW, and CX-HW task groups.